 - the Former Prophets (Joshua through 2 Kings, consisting of historical narratives featuring kings and prophets) - and the books of the Latter Prophets (containing the oracles of the classical or literary prophets from the mid 8th to 5th centuries BCE).
-This canon of prophets, though somewhat fluid up to the early 2nd century BCE, was finally fixed by a council of rabbis at Jabneh (Jamnia) in
+This canon of prophets, though somewhat fluid up to the early 2nd century BCE, was

-- Israel, c.
-100 CE.
-The Christian list of the Prophets does not include the Former Prophets section in its division of the Prophets; instead, it calls the books in this section Historical Books. - In addition to Isaiah, Jeremiah, and Ezekiel, the Christian list of the Prophets includes two works from the division known as the Ketuvim (the Writings): the Lamentations of Jeremiah and the Book of Daniel.
+• In addition to Isaiah, Jeremiah, and Ezekiel, the Christian list of the Prophets includes two works from the division known as the Ketuvim (the Writings): the Lamentations of Jeremiah and the Book of Daniel.
 The Twelve Prophets are separated into individual books, not clumped together as they are in the Hebrew Torah.
 Christian terminology calls one set of prophets Major (Isaiah, Jeremiah, Ezekiel, Daniel) and one Minor (the list of 12).
 This is not a division used in the Hebrew Bible.